mwilliams-sfo/rxjs-worker-pool/NOTES.md

 This seems to lead to a paradox: I cannot use map, because it requires a synchronous result and each value needs to wait asynchronously for a worker.
-The most obvious alternative is concatMap, but it processes each input only the prior outputs are produced.
+The most obvious alternative is concatMap, but it processes each input only after the prior outputs are produced.

 The use of BehaviorSubject also seems to involve a paradox.
 I want to use BehaviorSubjects so that results are captured before they are subscribed to,